watermarkhu/watermarkhu.github.io/pages/cv.markdown

 As participant: Winner of FLLOEC Norway 2007 and first in robot design in FLLOAC Japan 2008.
 As volunteer: Judging and organization for the regional, national, or international finals of the First Lego League competition in the Netherlands and Germany.

-`2017`
-**Freshmen weekend committee**, _Vereniging voor Technische Physica_
-Presidential role in organizing the freshmen weekend activity for 300+ students.

-`2015-2016`
-**Study tour committee**, _Vereniging voor Technische Physica_
-Graphic design, communication, and planning for the organization of a 30-day study tour to South-East Asia and China.

-`2012-2015`
+`2012-2017`
-**Various committees**,  _Vereniging voor Technische Physica, AEGEE Delft, Lorentz Casimir Lyceum_
+**Various committees and activities**, _Vereniging voor Technische Physica, AEGEE Delft, Lorentz Casimir Lyceum_
-Various roles including the organizer of symposia, editor, and graphic designer for the faculty magazine and yearbook, and IT related committees.
+Presidential role in organizing the freshmen weekend activity for 300+ students (2017).
+Graphic design, communication, and planning for the organization of a 30-day study tour to South-East Asia and China (2015-2016).
+Various other roles including organizer of symposia, editor, and graphic designer for the faculty magazine and yearbook, and IT related committees (2012-2015).

 ## SKILLS